chengchingwen/TextEncodeBase.jl/README.md

  `WordTokenizers.jl` provides a set of tokenizers and a low-level api (`TokenBuffer`) for define custom tokenizers.
 It's mainly focus on how to split a setnece into tokens.
 We, on the other hand, focus on how to combine different tokenizer or include other information during the tokenization.
- For example, sometimes you might want to prevent urls from being splited or add an extra tag to it, these can be done by defining a custom `AbstractTokenizer` and overload some methods.
+ For example, sometimes you might want to prevent urls from being splited or add some extra tags to it, these can be done by defining a custom `AbstractTokenizer` and overload some methods.
 Besides, we force the user to explicit wrap the input as one of the stages (`Document`/`Sentence`/`Word`/...), so no confusion.

 ### Example of using the Tokenizer api

+Here is an example that wrapped the word tokenizer and wordpiece from `Transformers.jl` into our Tokenizer api.

 ```julia
 using Transformers